 Flat earthers are often presented with forward to back evidence of curvature like the bottom of a city being obscured behind the curve.
 They attempt to create ad hoc excuses that have no known physical phenomenon or deflect and change the topic demanding to see left to right curve.
-While there is no rational answer to the front to back curve, it is quite possible to identify the left to right curve.
+While there is no rational flat earth answer to the front to back curve, it is quite possible to identify the left to right curve.

-GoPro cameras have strong barrel distortion, as do most wide angle lenses.
+GoPro cameras have strong barrel distortion, as do most wide-angle lenses.
 In fact it is actually impossible to get a camera and lens combination that doesn’t experience some sort of distortion.
-There is excellent professional photography software that corrects distortion for certain camera and lens combinations, but these are expensive camera and lenses that rarely would find themselves in a 120,000 foot high balloon.
+There is excellent professional photography software that corrects distortion for certain camera and lens combinations, but these are expensive camera and lenses that rarely would find themselves in a 120,000-foot high balloon.

-Even with software based correction, the adjusted image’s distortion may be inside the margin of error for the curve.
+Even with software-based correction, the adjusted image’s distortion may be inside the margin of error for the curve.
 We could take photographs from higher elevations like the International Space Station, even with strongly distorted lenses the curve of the earth is apparent.
 However, flat earthers like to dismiss these as CGI.
 Hilariously they dismiss this without forensic analysis of the images to support their claim of CGI.

 Even though the burden of evidence has been thoroughly met, it’s still academically interesting to photographically capture the left to right curvature of the earth.
 To neutralize the effects lens distortion we need an external reference that is known to be straight.
-This allows us to differentiate curve supplied by the camera and lens from actual curve.
+This allows us to differentiate a curve supplied by the camera and lens from the actual curve.

-YouTuber Rory has setup this exact measurement.
+YouTuber Rory has set up this exact measurement.
 He calls it the Horizon-o-Matic 6000, an upgrade from the Horizon-o-Matic 5000.
 This has two straight edges fixed together with a gap between them.
 This allows the horizon to be photographed between the two straight edges.
 When examining the photograph we can be assured the straight edges are truly straight and any curve identified between them is true curve.

 Here is an example of the setup before aligning the horizon between the straight edges.